Michael Becker, a mobile marketing campaigns expert, is on a mission to explain why mobile is essential for marketing and advertising.

 Mobile marketers who want to develop their own mobile websites need to consider the major differences between the mobile Web and desktop Internet.
-In mobile, they’re thousands of platforms to support: mobile handsets, operating systems and mobile browsers.
-Unlike the traditional Internet, marketing through mobile channels is more challenging.
+In mobile, they’re thousands of platforms to support: mobile handsets, operating systems, and mobile browsers.
+Unlike the traditional Internet, mobile marketing is more challenging.

-Once markets launch mobile websites, promoting them through traditional and digital channels critical to effectively boost traffic.
+Once markets launch mobile websites, promoting them through traditional and digital channels is critical to effectively boost traffic.
 Company websites, newsletters, emails, blogs and other media channels are powerful tools to draw users to mobile websites.
-Advertising campaigns and partnering with mobile ad networks also draws more traffic.

-List development in mobile is very different from traditional methods.
+List development differs from traditional methods.
 Marketers can’t buy or sell mobile lists.
-Marketers must generate their own lists through short code texting and promotions.
+And marketers must generate their own lists through short code texting and promotions.

 Obtaining mobile user agreement to receive news and information by opting-in to lists further fosters stronger customer relationships.
 Mobile lists increase a company’s competitive advantage and are marketing assets to businesses.

-As mobile marketing becomes more service-driven, companies can send mobile alert updates, such as sales quotes, systems status and company news, to their customers.
+As mobile marketing campaigns become more service-driven, companies can send mobile alert updates, such as sales quotes, systems status, and company news, to their customers.

 Imagination and “co-creation” with consumers help marketers launch desired customer services and promote customer feedback about the value of services.
 Mobile marketers can then adjust programs and campaigns to better meet customer needs.